nilsnh/avatar-banner/README.md

-#What do I need?

-Something that automatically creates a grid of images, that links them to relevant Facebook profiles.
-Need to be able to export html that contains stylesheets.

-#Resources
+#Usecase
+Just a little project i created in order to automatically create a grid of images to be used as a Facebook page banner.